3.8 Development of entrepreneurship competence

 The learning programme, based on the TRIO model, offers learning with small and large challenges across all grades and subjects (starting from primary to upper secondary, ages 7-19).
 It consists of different modules which combinedly make up the programme and aim to empower every child and young person through holistic learning.
 The Programme was developed as part of a cooperation between the Ministries of Education of Austria, Luxembourg, Portugal and Slovenia, with PEEP, Danish Entrepreneurship Foundation, KPH Vienna/Krems, eesi and ifte.at.

-Alongside school and the social partners, out-of-school youth work plays a major role in fostering young people's entrepreneurial competences.
+Alongside school and the social partners, out-of-school youth work plays an important role in fostering young people's entrepreneurial competences.

 WIK:I – What I can do through informal learning (WIK:I - Was ich kann durch informelles Lernen)

-WIK:I is a low-threshold model on making basic and key skills informally obtained by young people and young adults visible and recognised.
-It's a flagship project of the Department of Families and Youth at the Federal Chancellery and is carried out in cooperation with the Alliance of Austrian Educational Work (Ring Österreichischer Bildungswerke) and the Federal Network of Austrian Youth Information Centres (Bundesnetzwerk Österreichischer Jugendinfos, BÖJI).
+WIK:I (project duration 2014 - 2021) was a low-threshold model on making basic and key skills informally obtained by young people and young adults visible and recognised.
+It's was flagship project of the Department of Family and Youth at the Federal Chancelleryand is carried out in cooperation with the Alliance of Austrian Educational Work (Ring Österreichischer Bildungswerke) and the Federal Network of Austrian Youth Information Centres (Bundesnetzwerk Österreichischer Jugendinfos, BÖJI).

 WIK:I enables young people to record and present their informally acquired competences.
 The focus lies on informal learning among peers, in leisure time, in family, sports, voluntary work, hobbies, jobs and others.
 Qualified WIK:I portfolio guidance supports young people in systematically recording their informal learning experiences.
 Starting from collecting and describing personally significant activities ('What I do'), young people finally arrive at identifying and describing the competences they have acquired ('What I can do'), always keeping the link to concrete activities in mind ('I can do that because').